Juan Brèthes: Personal life

 Around 1902 he met his later wife, Leontina Rossi Belgrano, an excellent draftsman and painter.
 The marriage took place in the Parish of Monserrat, on September 7, 1903.
 The family of Leontina became an important support for Brèthes who had no relatives in Argentina.
 In 1904 his first son was born: Juancito Julio Brèthes.

-Struggling against pests

-At the beginning of the 20th century lobster sleeves were devastating crops.
-It was decided to look for different strategies to combat them. Ángel Gallardo proposed to bring the Canadian specialist Felix D'Herelle to the country, so that he could direct the Bacteriological Section of the Entomological Institute and develop a locust parasite coccobacillus, however, the desired results were not obtained.

 Scientific Expeditions

-Through his constant dedication Brèthes managed to turn the National Museum into an international center of first level, to which they sent their collections from all over the continent (and even Europe) to be systematized.

 Shipping from Brazil

-In 1918 Dr. Antonio Ronna sent a batch of specimens he had found in the vicinity of San Pablo.
+In 1918, Dr. Antonio Ronna sent a batch of specimens he had found in the vicinity of San Pablo.
 In his honor Brèthes baptized one of the new species as Heteroscapus ronnai.